20 Black Scholars You Should Know

 Jurisprudence | Cultural Criticism

-In addition to his six books (see below), Kennedy has written a large number of articles, both for peer-reviewed journals and for popular publications such as the Atlantic, Harper's, the American Prospect, and others.
-He is a Fellow of the American Academy of Arts and Sciences, and a Member of the American Philosophical Association.
+Kennedy has written many articles for both peer-reviewed journals and publications, including The Atlantic, Harper's, and the American Prospect.
+He is a fellow of the American Academy of Arts and Sciences and a member of the American Philosophical Association.

 Linguistics | Cultural Criticism